nikxtaco/covid-data-analysis/README.md

 * A dictionary containing the continent name as key and a list having the data similar to above
 for each continent as value.

+#### EXAMPLE

-Example CSV file is provided and the examples for possible interactions are as follows:
+Sample CSV file is provided and the examples for possible interactions are as follows:

 * dict_country,dict_continent = main('Covid-data-for-project-2-sample.csv')